ipfs/ipfs/WORKING_GROUPS.md

 **Coordination**: <n/a>

 The Files, DEX and Data Structures on top of IPLD focuses on designed and improving the current Unixfs, MFS and Files API implementation, improving the versatility of Importers and Exporters (DEX) and exploring new ways of leveraging IPLD for data sets.
-CRDT research is also part of this working group with the goal of enabling new and interesting Data Structures that can be used in IPFS.

 **Responsibilities include**: